Phixyn/no-bs-looper/docs/devlog.md

 > ✅ List of what needs to be done.
 Try to keep this short and actionable.
 Most tasks should be in Trello, Jira or whatever the most hip and trendy tool is.

-* [x] Markify the links in the [Links](#links) section
-* [ ] Add task for: Add Your Web App to a User's Home Screen
-* [ ] Add stuff from this list to GitHub issues and remove from here
-* [ ] YT.loaded and YT.ready might be useful?
-* [ ] Add HTTPS?
+* [ ] Document Websocket/IPC messages/communication protocol in this devlog and/or `docs/` folder
+* [ ] GitHub wiki pages for project with guides/demo/screenshots, and a page for a list of hosted instances that people can add to (just like simiki)
 * [ ] Improve Python websocket server with [graceful shutdown](https://websockets.readthedocs.io/en/stable/deployment.html)
-* [ ] Improvement: Log websocket errors on JavaScript client (need to add a onerror function to socket object) (easy/short task, [see this snippet](#simple-websocket-onerror-handler))
-* [ ] Investigate websocket channels to send messages to multiple connected clients (not sure if needed)
+* [ ] Investigate websocket channels to send messages to multiple connected clients (not sure if needed, seems to work fine?)
-* [ ] **Delete reverse_proxy.py once we're confident with websocket approach**
 * [ ] Server: Address all TODO comments
-* [ ] Better align slider with video seek player control
+* [ ] Better align slider with video seek player control (I'm not sure this can be any better tbh)
-* [ ] Investigate if we can get around only being able to play copyright protected videos on localhost rather than 192.168.1.71 (try to block YouTube server requests that check if video is copyright protected before they reach our client?)
-* [ ] Document Websocket/IPC messages/communication protocol in this devlog and/or `docs/` folder
-* [ ] Add callouts or w/e the dismissable box is, to below the slider explaining how to use the slider and number input fields?
-* [ ] QoL: Show player controls while moving slider?
-* [ ] Slider movement should be in steps of 5 or more when video length >1000 seconds?
-And should be in steps of 1 or 2 when video length is 1-999 seconds.
-Maybe 10 seconds for very long videos like 1 hour+ videos
-* [ ] GitHub wiki pages for project with guides/demo, and a page for a list of hosted instances that people can add to (just like simiki)
-* [ ] Vertically align video player to center of page
+* [ ] Add HTTPS?
+Needs to be a Redhawk task tbh.

 ## Links